BenBarahona/MediBot/README.md

 ## 📖 Overview

-**Invisible Garden Praxy** (PraxY) is an innovative platform that replicates the expertise and clinical judgment of senior medical professionals through secure digital assistants.
-Using AI training combined with encrypted verification and zero-knowledge identity (zkID) technology, PraxY ensures that only verified medical professionals can interact with the system while maintaining complete privacy and security.
+**MediBot** is an innovative platform that replicates the expertise and clinical judgment of senior medical professionals through secure digital assistants.
+Using AI training combined with encrypted verification and zero-knowledge identity (zkID) technology, Medibot ensures that only verified medical professionals can interact with the system while maintaining complete privacy and security.

 ### ✨ Key Features